quicwg/multipath/draft-ietf-quic-multipath.md

 using N paths, the limit is reached.
 If the client wants to start a new path, it has to retire one of the established paths.

-ACK_MP frame (defined in {{ack-mp-frame}}) can be returned via either a different path, or the same path identified by the Path Identifier, based on different strategies of sending ACK_MP frames.
+ACK_MP frame (defined in {{ack-mp-frame}}) SHOULD be send on the same path as identified by the Path Identifier.
+However, an endpoint can be returned via either a different path, based on different strategies of sending ACK_MP frames.

 Using multiple packet number spaces requires changes in the way AEAD is applied for packet protection, as explained in {{multipath-aead}},